GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 <kbd>![create-recovery-key](images/onboarding-for-macos/create-recovery-key-1.png)</kbd>

- ?> Important: Save this key on a different device.
+ ?>  Save this key on a different device.

 <!--Note: